-Bailey, North Carolina: Country Doctor Museum: Stonewall's Arm SawCollection of historic medical vehicles, artifacts and implements, including the saw used to cut off Stonewall Jackson's arm.
+Bailey, North Carolina: Country Doctor MuseumCollection of historic medical vehicles, artifacts and implements, including the Civil War era surgical tools of a doctor who assisted in the amputation of Stonewall Jackson's arm.

 - 6642 Peele Rd., Bailey, NC